MartinALund/CodeReviewTutorial/README.md

 ### The end
 You have now forked a repository, and made some changes.
-This tutorial is not about the actual code in the repository you are forking, but about this way of working with GIT.
+You have tried working with a pull request based strategy and a bit more about branching out when working on features using GIT.
 The next time you are working in a team, try enforcing this way of using GIT and code review.